 Black Box Warning For Spinal Bleeding

-This blood thinner also has the U.S. Food and Drug Administration’s (FDA) most severe label warning for dangerous spinal bleeds called epidural or spinal hematomas.
+In August 2013, the U.S. Food and Drug Administration (FDA) added a black box warning — its most severe label warning — for dangerous spinal bleeds called epidural or spinal hematomas.
 Hematomas are pools of blood that occur outside of blood vessels.
 Blood pooling in the spine can cause permanent paralysis.

 People are at greater risk if they: